onflow/cadence-lang.org/versioned_docs/version-stable_cadence/styleguide/project-development-tips.md

 Here are some recommendations for how projects can organize the foundations of their projects.

-### Projects should ensure that there is strong technical leadership for their smart contracts
+### Projects should ensure that there is strong technical leadership for ther smart contracts

 Developing a dapp requires a clear vision for the role of the smart contract and how it's integrated.
 Security vulnerabilities may arise from bugs directly in smart contract code (and elsewhere in the system).